jiangelle/papers/TopicModeling/README.md

     - 1. Build a label set &Lambda; describing the tweet from the deterministic prior &Phi;
     - 2. Select a multinomial distribution &theta;<sub>d</sub> over the labels &Lambda;<sub>d</sub> from symmetric Dirichlet prior &alpha;.
     - 3. For each word position i 1..N in tweet d.
 First draw a label z<sub>d</sub> from label multinomial &theta;<sub>d</sub>.
 Then draw a word w<sub>d</sub>from word multinomial &beta;<sub>z</sub>.
+- Implementation: Their methods does threading within compute nodes and communicates across nodes with MPI, and can complete training on the OneWeek dataset within about four days on a 24-machine cluster.

 ### [Probabilistic Topic Models](http://www.cs.princeton.edu/~blei/papers/Blei2012.pdf)(CACM12)
 - Authors: David M. Blei.